laurakond/Artly/README.md

   - This would allow to expand on the existing functionality of the saved artworks feature.
 - Expand on and improve artwork edit functionality for the seller allowing the user to remove the sold artworks from the list, which would allow better user experience for the buyers.
   - Create a separate section where the sold artworks would be stored so that any user could access it.
-- Restructure and implement the search and filter feature so that it is accessible within the profile view.
+- Restructure and implement a separate search and filter component so that it can be reused throughout the website, for example within the Profile Artwork tab.
 - The current form submission is set up to validate form input values upon submission.
   - This will be addressed and changed to on input validation to provide a more seamless user experience when creating a form.